 The onshore substation is a single storey building covering an area of 30 x 5.5m.
 Inside the substation, each cable terminates at an 11kV circuit breaker, along with the tripping cable.
 The fibres are terminated in the communications area of the substation.
 The electrical output performance of each of the devices is measured by equipment within the substation and transmitted to the data centre.
 EMEC then analyse the quality of the electricity to demonstrate that the devices can provide a smooth and reliable supply of electricity to the grid.
 The metered data is also provided to the developer through the Supervisory Control and Data Acquisition (SCADA) system and the power data is logged in the data historian to be made available for historical trending.
 We ensure the confidentiality of the data collected.

-EMEC’s hydrogen production plant is located onshore next to the site’s substation.
+EMEC’s hydrogen production plant is located onshore next to EMEC’s Caldale site substation.
 Producing hydrogen and using it as an energy storage medium is a solution to overcome local grid constraints, enabling large scale renewable integration.
 In 2016, EMEC installed a 0.5MW rapid response PEM (Proton Exchange Membrane) electrolyser in the laydown area adjacent to the substation to produce ‘green’ hydrogen from excess renewable energy produced by tidal energy converters testing at the Fall of Warness and from the 900kW community wind turbine.
 In 2017 EMEC achieved the world’s first tidal generated hydrogen using power from tidal energy clients, Orbital and Tocardo, which were testing tidal energy devices on site.
 Control switchgear inside EMEC’s substation determines whether the power fed to the electrolyser is to be routed from tidal generators testing at the Fall of Warness site or the community wind turbine.
 The electrolyser is housed in a standard 20′ by 10′ ISO container and can generate up to 220kg of high purity, fuel cell grade hydrogen per day.
 Hydrogen gas is produced via electrolysis at 20 bar which is then passed into a compressor to further pressurise the gas to 200 bar at which point it is stored.
 Up to 500kg of hydrogen can be stored in storage cylinders on site.
 The hydrogen can then be transferred to specially designed mobile storage units (MSUs) and transported to the Orkney mainland by road and ferry.
-The hydrogen is then used locally in a variety of fuel, power and heat applications in hydrogen technology projects.
+Each MSU can transport 250 kg of hydrogen.
+The MSUs consist of 59 lightweight composite cylinders made of aluminium with a Kevlar wrap, specially designed to comply with road restrictions.
+The hydrogen can then be used locally in a variety of fuel, power and heat applications in hydrogen technology projects.

 Vessels used in the installation of the EMEC tidal test site were: